 US targets five Chinese companies over alleged forced labour in Xinjiang

-The Biden administration has banned U.S. imports and restricted exports involving five Chinese companies over alleged forced labor involving Uyghurs and other Muslim minority groups in Xinjiang, the White House said on Thursday.

-WASHINGTON: The Biden administration has banned U.S. imports and restricted exports involving five Chinese companies over alleged forced labor involving Uyghurs and other Muslim minority groups in Xinjiang, the White House said on Thursday.
+WASHINGTON: The Biden administration has banned US imports and restricted exports involving five Chinese companies over alleged forced labour involving Uyghurs and other Muslim minority groups in Xinjiang, the White House said on Thursday (Jun 24).

-The U.S. Department of Labor separately added polysilicon produced with forced labor in China to its "List of Goods Produced by Child Labor or Forced Labor".
+The US Department of Labor separately added polysilicon produced with forced labour in China to its "List of Goods Produced by Child Labor or Forced Labor".

-Beijing has dismissed accusations of genocide and forced labor in Xinjiang as lies.
+Beijing has dismissed accusations of genocide and forced labour in Xinjiang as lies.

 (Reporting by Susan Heavey, Editing by Angus MacSwan)